MiyooCFW/docs/docs/Custom-Firmware-Update.md

-# This guide may be outdated!
-Since [Version 2.0.0 Beta](https://github.com/TriForceX/MiyooCFW/releases/tag/2.0.0-beta) was pre-released the following guide will change or be updated and the current one may be only for the old version 1.3.3.
-Be careful!

----

 This guide is to update manually the version of an already installed Custom Firmware.
 Before start make sure you have installed _7-Zip_ Tool. _(You can download [here](https://www.7-zip.org/download.html))_

 <details markdown="1"><summary>English Guide</summary>